massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 .. _rate_plan_specification_language:

-Rate Plan Specification
+Rate plan specification
 -----------------------

 This is a complete specification of the rating plan language.

-Normal Rates
+Normal rates
 ............

 The rate plan contains nested rules.
 There can be one or more rates at